d-lowl/bunny-party/README.md

 Clearly separate the ML-related implementation and high-level logic (i.e. the server code and the notebook).
 Cover the code with tests.

 PUBLIC NOTE: The original task was talking about "going the extra mile", for which I added the experiment tracking with MLFlow and data versioning with DVC (as it sounds important to version data when we do data relabeling).

+## The Final Demonstration Notebook
+There's a notebook in a separate branch that shows the process outlined above in the cell outputs, as well as the data is in `demonstration` branch.
+See the [demosntration notebook there](https://github.com/d-lowl/bunny-party/blob/demonstration/demonstration.ipynb) specifically.

 ## Prerequisites
 * Python